youranli001/plane-wave-fit/paper.md

 # Summary

 PlaneWaveFit extracts amplitude, phase, and propagation direction of internal tides from sea surface height (SSH) observations, with quantified uncertainties.
 The package implements two complementary plane-wave fitting approaches: (1) a time-domain method applicable to any spatiotemporal dataset, including irregularly-sampled observations, and (2) a frequency-domain method for evenly-sampled data (e.g., hourly model output).
 Both resolve multiple wave components and provide uncertainty estimates.
-The package also provides programmatic access to a companion Zenodo dataset of precomputed mode-1 M$_2$​ internal tide parameters on a global 0.25° grid, enabling direct conversion from fitted surface amplitudes to depth-integrated energy and flux without requiring local stratification data.
+The package also interfaces with a companion Zenodo dataset of precomputed mode-1 M$_2$​ internal tide parameters on a global 0.25° grid, enabling direct conversion from fitted surface amplitudes to depth-integrated energy and flux without requiring local stratification data.
 A detailed mathematical derivation of the fitting methods and uncertainty quantification is provided in [@li2026].

 # Statement of need